Problemista: Plot

 While Alejandro shows the paintings to potential galleries, Elizabeth discovers that he has not updated her needlessly complicated filing system.
 She humiliates him over the phone, as he visualizes her as an angry dragon in a cave, and demands he ship her physical copies overnight.
 Unable to pay the shipping fees, Alejandro discovers his bank account has a negative balance, and argues with a representative on the phone about punishing overdraft fees.
 Desperate, he accepts a Craigslist offer for sex work, performing for a cleaning boy fetishist, and later learns that Hasbro has profited from one of his toy designs.

 Alejandro's immigration lawyer offers him a job as a paralegal, but he learns that he has secured a solo show for Bobby at a Roosevelt Island gallery.
 Elizabeth initially derides the location, but Alejandro stands up to her in a dream-like battle between dragon and knight, making her realize they share the same devotion to Bobby's legacy.
 Taking the cable car to the show, they realize they have forgotten a painting, and Elizabeth berates the conductor into turning around to retrieve it.
 They arrive at the gallery to find they have only been afforded a single wall, but successfully sell all of Bobby's paintings.

 In a moment of vulnerability, Elizabeth shows her gratitude and loneliness to Alejandro, who commends her bravery and perseverance.
 He calls his mother, who confesses that by trying to protect him, she inadvertently pushed him away and became creatively stuck.
 As she waits for his response, Elizabeth interrupts with a voice message: she has decided to freeze herself to join Bobby in the future.
 Elizabeth thanks Alejandro, expresses that she will miss him, and reveals the name of the Hasbro executive who stole his idea, urging him to stand up for himself and pursue his dream.

 Empowered by Elizabeth's message, Alejandro confronts the executive, securing a new job and proper sponsorship.
 Dolores is reassured by her son's newfound confidence, freeing her from her creative block.
 Centuries later, Elizabeth and Bobby are reawakened from cryogenic preservation, as is the elderly Alejandro, who became a renowned toymaker, and he and Elizabeth are reunited.

-Toys and art

-Since his first comedy special, My Favorite Shapes (2019), and his SNL comedy sketch, "Wells For Boys," Julio Torres has reimagined the meaning of miscellaneous objects and toys.
-Problemista features a variety of unique toys and art-pieces imagined by both Alejandro and his mother, Dolores.
-At the center of his creative spirit is the belief that "toys these days are wonderful but they are a little bit too preoccupied with fun."
-Thus his creations are as follows: